Perl string quotation operators (q, qq, qr and qx)

 qx/STRING/, or qx(STRING) - Backquote, executes external command inside backquotes.

-The difference between the single quote and double quote is interpolation.
-Double quote allows string to be replaced with the value of that variable inside the quote, while single quote doesn't allow it.
+The difference between a single quote and a double quote is an interpolation.
+A double quote allows the string to be replaced with the value of that variable inside the quote, while a single quote doesn't allow it.

 The q operator (single quote) example: